SEKOIA-IO/documentation/_shared_content/intelligence_center/integrations/splunk.md

      Prerequisites: Logs have to be collected in Splunk

 1. Setup a lookup table

- A typical query would be `index=* sourcetype=<YOUR_SOURCETYPE>` When installing Sekoia CTI integration, a message will be displayed requesting to configure the lookup table
+ A typical query would be `index=* sourcetype=<YOUR_SOURCETYPE>`

+ When installing Sekoia CTI integration, a message will be displayed requesting to configure the lookup table

-5. Sightings will be displayed on this section of the Sekoia integration
+2. Sightings will be displayed on this section of the Sekoia integration
 ![Sekoia.io App for Splunk](/assets/intelligence_center/splunk.png)

-Please refer to [our documentation to search IOCs in Intelligence page](https://docs.sekoia.io/cti/features/consume/intelligence/#search-for-objects) for more information
+Please refer to [our documentation to search IOCs in Intelligence page](https://docs.sekoia.io/cti/features/consume/intelligence/#search-for-objects) for more information.

 ## 5. Troubleshoot

-**1. False positive**
+### 1. False positive

- Compare Sekoia IOCs valid date in Sekoia Intelligence
+Compare Sekoia IOCs valid date in Sekoia Intelligence.

-**2. Splunk issues**
+### 2. Splunk issues

- Search in the Internal logs for errors
+Search in the Internal logs for errors.

 Please consult [Splunk documentation on this subject](https://docs.splunk.com/Documentation/Splunk/9.1.2/Troubleshooting/WhatSplunklogsaboutitself) for more information

 ## 6. Other resources